 Why We Return to Certain Stories Later in Life

-There is meaning in the memories, in the stories that refuse to fade.
+There is meaning in these memories, in the stories that refuse to fade.

 And when we finally turn toward them with full attention, the story of our life begins to take a new shape.